rage/cyber-security-base-19/data/module-2/part-4/finding.md

 Evolutionary-based fuzzing is basically the same as the mutation-based above but it adds heuristics to the fuzzing which change the fuzzing on every iteration.
-These fuzzer would look what the previous attempts did and change the behaviour so that more parts of the code would be covered.
+These fuzzers would look what the previous attempts did and change their behaviour so that more parts of the code would be covered.
 These kinds of fuzzers need compile-time instrumentation which adds instructions to the source code of the targeted application that will allow monitoring of how the input changed the execution path inside the application.
-Sometimes this kind of fuzzing is called Instrumented fuzzing.
+Sometimes this kind of fuzzing is called "instrumented fuzzing".

 An alternative way for the randomness is to locate a large set of sample inputs.
 Which are then fed to the instrumented application and out of those